 In program areas where we offer llama trips, guides are trained as llama wranglers in addition to our guide training, and assume all llama related responsibilities in addition to guide duties described above.

 - 21 years old or older in order to guide and drive

 - Able to pass a background, motor vehicle record check, and a drug test (CA only)

-- Able to obtain a Backcountry Food Handler’s Certification
+- Able to obtain a Backcountry Food Manager’s Certification

 - Able to obtain a Leave No Trace certification (location dependent)

 - Able to obtain WFR (Wilderness First Responder) or WEMT (Wilderness EMT)